arnosthavelka/itext-poc/README.md

 # iText-poc
 POC of iText framework (v5.5.10 ) usage.

 There's nothing interesting now.
-It's just for testing/validation of iText features purpose.
+The purpose is just testing/validation of iText features.